Linux Audio Development (LAD)

 - The long answer for PipeWire – Linux's modern, flexible audio processing engine – is that it was developed from the ground up to replace both Pulse Audio and JACK in everyday use and does so seamlessly (and with no further ado) via pipewire-jack and pipewire-pulse.
 While most distributions have already switched to PipeWire as their default, only a few DAWs, such as Bitwig Studio, currently support PipeWire directly.
 Ultimately, however, this plays a minor role in everyday use, thanks to PipeWire's backwards compatibility.

 - The long answer for Wayland is a bit more complex.
 As Linux's modern display server protocol, Wayland was developed as a direct replacement for X11.
-Thanks to Xwayland, a compatibility layer for X11 integrated into Wayland, X11 applications and plugins work without issues in most cases on Wayland.
-Currently, none of the popular plugin frameworks support Wayland directly.
-However, this is actively being worked on (at least for some of the frameworks, such as JUCE and DPF) and there's workarounds for certain scenarios as well.
-For the time being, this means that if a DAW does not offer X11 support, as is the case with, for example, PreSonus' Studio One, it can't be run on X11.
-However, such a DAW can still load X11 plugins via Xwayland perfectly fine on Wayland.
-And all of this without the user even noticing it.
+Thanks to Xwayland, a compatibility layer for X11 integrated into Wayland, X11 audio software or plugins work without issues in most cases on Wayland.
+Additionally relevant for audio plugins in particular: none of the popular audio plugin frameworks currently support Wayland directly.
+However, this is actively being worked on for some frameworks, such as JUCE and DPF, and workarounds exist for certain scenarios.
+For now, this means that if a digital audio workstation (DAW) does not offer X11 support, it can't be run on X11.
+For example, PreSonus' Studio One does not offer X11 support.
+However, such a DAW can load X11 audio plugins via Xwayland on Wayland without issue.
+The user won't even notice.

 -